cabal-club/cable/readme.md

 ### 5.2 Users
-Users of Cabal are identified by their Ed25519 public key, and use this and their private key to prove themselves as verifiable authors of data shared with other peers, by crytographically signing any post they author.
+Users of Cabal are identified by their Ed25519 public key, and use this and their private key to prove themselves as verifiable authors of data shared with other peers, by including their public key and a crytographic signature on any post they author.

 #### 5.2.1 State
-A user is fully described at a given point in time by their public key, and the key/value pairs of the latest known `post/info` post made by that user.
+A user is fully described at a given point in time by
+1. their public key, and
+2. the key/value pairs of the latest known `post/info` post made by that user.

 As of present, the only supported key is `name`, which defines a user's display name.
 Older `post/info`s made by a user are considered obsolete and can be safely ignored or discarded.

 ### 5.3 Channels
-A channel is a named collection of chat messages (`post/text`) and user joins and leaves (posts of type `post/{join,leave}`).
+A channel is a named collection of
+1. chat messages (`post/text`), and
+2. user joins and leaves (posts of type `post/{join,leave}`).

 The act of a user issuing a post that writes a chat message to a channel or joins that channel implies that that named channel has been created, and now exists.

 #### 5.3.1 Names
-- A valid channel name is a UTF-8 encoded strings.
+- A valid channel name MUST be a UTF-8 encoded string.
-- A valid channel name is between 1 and 64 codepoints.
+- A valid channel name MUST between 1 and 64 codepoints.

 #### 5.3.2 Membership
 A user is considered a member of a channel at a particular point in time if,